 You owe it to yourself and to your children to have an agreement in writing.
 A well-drafted North Carolina separation agreement can minimize conflict.
 It can give you the confidence to know you have addressed the issues arising from your separation.
 There are family and financial issues that demand your attention.
 We understand how difficult it is when a marriage ends and that these details arise from a painful situation.
 Let Irvine Law Firm help you draft your separation documents.

 We want to help you through this process with compassion and understanding.
-Give us a call at (252) 809-4930 or send us an email at firstname.lastname@example.org and let us help you gain some peace of mind.
+Email at firstname.lastname@example.org and let us help you gain some peace of mind.